ludeknovy/jtl-reporter/.github/CONTRIBUTING.md

 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

 ## Getting Help
-Post your question in GH discussions
+Post your question in [discussions](https://github.com/ludeknovy/jtl-reporter/discussions)